 Welcome to our Year 4 page

-This term, our topic is called 'Roadtrip USA' and we have already been learning Native American Myths and recreating them in groups in Drama.
+Next was our topic called 'Roadtrip USA' and we have already been learning Native American Myths and recreating them in groups in Drama.
 Please check back for more things to come...

 Spring One term was called 'Blue Abyss' which means we had been researching about the strange and wonderful creatures that live in our seas and oceans.
 We visited the Blue Planet and had some extraordinary homework examples.
 Please look below for photos of our amazing trip.